What to Consider When Investing in an Oak Conservatory

 by Guest on Feb 8, 2017

-When it comes to installing a conservatory in your home, you are definitely opting for a luxury feature that will undoubtedly add prestigious appeal to your property.
+When it comes to installing a conservatory in your home, you are opting for a luxury feature that will undoubtedly add a prestigious appeal to your property.
 The icing on the cake, however, is, of course, opting for an oak conservatory.

-Oak is high-quality wood that is renowned for its ultimate luxury aesthetic and elegant appearance.
+Oak is a high-quality wood that is renowned for its ultimate luxury aesthetic and elegant appearance.
 Therefore, when you opt for an oak conservatory, you’ll want to make sure you consider all design elements of your extension before making any final decisions on your oak conservatory investment.

 The sourcing of your oak wood

 It is highly recommended to opt for FSC (Forest Stewardship Council Sourced) wood when choosing your oak conservatory.

 FSC sourced oak wood is an environmentally-friendly, sustainable wood source that is guaranteed for its durability and long-lasting qualities, as well as being sourced from ethical and well-managed forests.

 Conservatory shape and style

 If you’ve already started looking at conservatory designs and styles, you’ll probably be overwhelmed by the sheer amount of choice offered by numerous conservatory designers and manufacturers.